cpaulin94/Portfolio-Simulator/README.md

-# Investment Portfolio Time Simulation Tool
+# Monte Carlo investment simulation tool

-This software simulates the growth of an investment portfolio over a specified time horizon using the Black-Scholes model.
+This software simulates the growth of an investment portfolio over a specified time horizon using the Black-Scholes model (Geometric Brownian Motion).
 It allows users to input initial capital, expected yearly return, and volatility, among other parameters, to visualize potential outcomes and risk assessments.

 ## Features